Skip to main content

 Possible side effects of chemotherapy

-The side effects of chemo depend on the type of drugs, the amount taken, and the length of treatment.
-Possible side effects can include:
+The side effects of chemo depend on the which drugs are given, the doses used, and the length of treatment.
+Possible side effects of chemo can include:

 • Hair loss